Josh Lowe Player Props: Rays vs. Twins

 Josh Lowe At The Plate

-- Lowe has picked up an RBI in 48.0% of his games this year, with more than one RBI in 16.0% of his games.
-He has also produced three or more runs in four contests.
+- Lowe has had at least one RBI in 47.1% of his games this season (24 of 51), with more than one RBI eight times (15.7%).
+He has also been responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.